ubaldo21093/22FCS2050/hwk_02_roots/README.md

 # Instructions

 Finish the to-do's embedded in the code.
-Make sure you clear all tests.
+Make sure you clear all tests before submitting your work.

 # Submission